-To examine the feasibility of $\bf P$ switching $\bf {P_S}$ and the robustness of ferroelectricity in monolayer VOI$_2$, we evaluated the activation barrier between FE$_\text{u}$AM and FE$_\text{d}$AM phases.
-We considered both the paraelectric (PE) phase, where V atoms remain undisplaced along $x$-axis, and the AFE phase, where V atoms exhibit opposite displacement, as intermediate states, as shown in Figure~\ref{Figure3}(g).
-The energy barriers for the transition from the FE$_\text{u}$AM to FE$_\text{d}$AM phases via the PE and AFE phases are 0.22 and 0.10~eV per V atom, respectively, which are comparable to other 2D multiferroic materials.
-Symmetry analysis and band structure calculations confirm that both the PE and AFE phases exhibit conventional AFM behavior, i.e., [$\bf P$ = 0, $\bf {P_S}$ = 0], as shown in Supplemental Figure S2.
-Therefore, during the entire FE switching process between FE$_\text{u}$AM and FE$_\text{d}$AM, not only does spin reversal occur, but the system also undergoes an intermediate state in which $\bf {P_S}$ vanishes, thereby achieving simultaneous $on/off$ switching.
+To assess the feasibility and robustness of $\bf P$ controlled $\bf{P_S}$ switching, we evaluated the transition energy barriers between FE$_\text{u}$AM and FE$_\text{d}$AM states.
+We consider both the paraelectric (PE) phase, where V atoms remain undisplaced along $x$-axis, and the AFE phase, where V atoms exhibit opposite displacement, as intermediate states [Figure~3(g)].
+The calculated barriers via PE and AFE states are 0.22 and 0.10 eV per V atom, respectively, comparable to other 2D multiferroic materials ~\cite{hu2019progress}.
+Our symmetry analysis and band structure calculations reveal that both the PE and AFE states exhibit conventional AFM behavior, i.e., [$\bf P$ = 0, $\bf {P_S}$ = 0], as shown in Supplemental Figure~S4.
+Therefore, during the $\bf {P}$ switching, the $\bf {P_S}$ not only undergoes the sign reversal, but also on and off toggling.

-Comparing the equilibrium lattice constants of FEAFM and FEAM phases in monolayer VOI$_2$ [Figure~\ref{Figure3}(h)], we find they differ by only 0.4~\AA\ along the $y$-axis.
-The application of tensile strain to the FEAM phase increases V-V interatomic distances, which may suppress Peierls distortion and driving the system toward the FEAFM phase.
-Notably, this structural evolution coincides with a distinct change in $\bf {P_S}$, transitioning from $\bf {P_S}$ $\neq$ 0 to $\bf {P_S}$ = 0 .
-These results demonstrate that strain engineering in VOI$_2$ can serve as an effective strategy for controlling lattice distortions, particularly for achieving $t$-symmetry breaking.
+To understand the difference between the undistorted and distorted VOI$_2$ structure, we compare their relaxed lattice constants and find only a slight 0.4~$\AA$ difference along the $y$-axis [Figure~3(h)].
+Applying tensile strain increases V–V distances, potentially suppressing Peierls distortion and driving the system toward the FEAFM phase.
+This structural evolution aligns with a clear transition from $\bf {P_S}$ $\neq$ 0 to $\bf {P_S}$ = 0.
+These results demonstrate that strain engineering in VOI$_2$ can serve as an effective strategy for controlling lattice distortions, particularly for achieving $t$ symmetry breaking.